mendhak/waveshare-epaper-display/README.md

     export WEATHERGOV_SELF_IDENTIFICATION=you@example.com

 Warning: YMMV.
 During my testing, I found the weather.gov API would start returning errors and then suddenly work again.

+### Climacell (tomorrow.io)

+Register on the [Climacell site](https://www.climacell.co/weather-api/), and when you do you should be given an API Key.
+Modify the `env.sh` file and put your Climacell API key in there.

+    export CLIMACELL_APIKEY=xxxxxx

+### VisualCrossing

+Register on [VisualCrossing](https://www.visualcrossing.com/).
+Under Account Details, you should be able to generate an API key.
+Once you have that, simply add it to `env.sh` as shown:

+    export VISUALCROSSING_APIKEY=XXXXXXXXXXXXXXXXXXXXXX

 ## Pick a severe weather warning provider